GuildCrafts/skills/A_TRAIL.md

   - [ ] font-size
   - [ ] font-weight
 - [ ] is familiar with the concept of reset stylesheet and know why they should use one
+- [ ] can include assets like stylesheets, javascripts and images

 ## Basic Programming in JavaScript

-- [ ] can articulate what an operator is and can list several common ones
+- [ ] can explain what an operator is and can list several common ones
-- [ ] can articulate the concept of operator precedence and can show how to be explicit about it
+- [ ] can explain the concept of operator precedence and can show how to be explicit about it
-- [ ] is familiar with and can use these object
+- [ ] can use the following objects:
   - [ ] Array
   - [ ] Hash / Map
   - [ ] Function
-- [ ] can articulate what "flow control" means
+- [ ] can explain what "flow control" means
 - [ ] can use the following tools to control the flow of a program:
   - [ ] if / else
   - [ ] return
   - [ ] while / for
-- [ ] can articulate how closure scope inheritance in JavaScript works
+- [ ] can explain how closure scope inheritance in JavaScript works
 - [ ] can articulate the difference between explicit and implicit returns
-- [ ] can articulate how a function can be passed into another function and can list at least 2 reasons why that is useful
+- [ ] can explain how a function can be passed into another function and can list at least 2 reasons why that is useful
-- [ ] can articulate what each of these enumerable methods do
+- [ ] can explain what each of these enumerable methods do
   - [ ] each
   - [ ] map
   - [ ] filter